dzurevin/todoappfinal/README.md

-# My A2 To Do App
+# My A3 PWA To Do App

-I'm using Svelte JS to create a simple To Do App.
+I'm using Svelte JS to create a simple To Do PWA.